openstax/cookbook/README.md

 $> ./setup_my_recipes
 ```

 in the `tutorials` directory.
 That will make a blank `my_recipe.rb` file in each of the numbered tutorial subdirectories.
 This is where you'll do your work.
-The first tutorial ("01") asks you to make a recipe that changes
+The first "Hello world!" tutorial ("00") asks you to make a recipe that changes

 ```html
 <div class="hello">